 This argument was finally developed in Conceptualising the Social World.
 Principles of Sociological Analysis, (Cambridge University Press, 2011).
 In this book I concentrated on systematic exposition rather than on historical commentary and exegesis, attempting to set out a comprehensive framework of sociological analysis.
 I slightly reorganised the themes identified in the 2006 book and argued that sociological debates are structured by intersecting dimensions of structure, action, culture, nature, system, space, time, directionality, and mind.

-I have also written specifically on the concept of social structure, arguing that although this is a much used concept it is rarely defined or understood.
+I have also written specifically on the concept of social structure, arguing that although this is a much-used concept it is rarely defined or understood.
 My argument is that social structure must be conceptualised as comprising three elements: institutional structure, relational structure, and embodied structure.
 I first set this out in a conference contribution called ‘Where Is Social Structure?’
 (Subsequently published in J. López and G. Potter, eds, After Postmodernism, 2001) and then developed it in a student text written with José López (Social Structure, 2000).
-I am currently developing the idea further for a contribution to a volume being prepared by Håkon Leiulfsrud and Peter Sohlberg of Trondheim University, Norway.
+I developed this idea further for a contribution to a volume being prepared by Håkon Leiulfsrud and Peter Sohlberg of Trondheim University, Norway, and elaborated this into a new book on Structure and Social Action.